EthanLin-TWer/frontend-nanodegree-mobile-portfolio/README.md

 ## Critical Rendering Path Optimization

 There're a lot of optimizations performed to achieve a better PageSpeed score.
-I've summarize them [here][] but in short, the optimizations performed in this project is listed in the table below.
+I've summarized the best practice [here][CRP best practice] and listed all the performed optimizations below.
 And all of them are being automated using Grunt.

 | Categories | Optimizations | HTML | CSS | JS | image |
 | :---: | :--- | :---: | :---: | :---: | :---: |